AsaTyr2018/AIHost/README.md

 interface, installed on demand and executed inside containers built from a default AI‑ready base image.

+**Note:** Docker image tags must be written in lowercase to satisfy the Docker daemon.

 The high level design is described in [docs/concept.md](docs/concept.md).
 See `AGENTS.md` for coding conventions and project structure.